-Man Forced To Pay Child Support For Cheating Wife’s Love-Child
+Man Forced To Pay Child Support For Cheating Wife’s Love Child

-A man in Oklahoma is being forced to pay the child support for his cheating wife’s love-child.
-The man, who refrained from providing his last name, identified only as Thomas, and says that the state is forcing him to keep paying child-support for another man’s child, simply because he ordered a paternity test a little too late, Daily Mail reports.
+A man in Oklahoma is being forced to pay the child support for his cheating wife’s love child.
+The man, who refrained from providing his last name and identified only as Thomas, says that the state is forcing him to keep paying child support for another man’s child, simply because he ordered the paternity test a year too late, Daily Mail reports.

 Thomas married his ex-wife after she got pregnant when the two were in high school.
-He says that initially he had no reasons to suspect otherwise.
-But after the two’s marriage fell apart, he ordered the paternity test of his three-year old son.
-The results the test clearly showed that the boy was not his biological son.
+He says that initially he had no reasons to suspect that the child was anybody else’s.
+But after the marriage fell apart, he suspected something wrong and ordered the paternity test of his 3-year old son.
+The results of the test clearly showed that the boy was not his biological son.
 Naturally, Thomas was shocked.

 “It comes back zero percent.
 I was in my office and I saw that.
 I should’ve expected it but I didn’t and it hit me.
 I’m telling my co-worker how shocked I am that someone could do this to someone.”

-But as it turned out, the results of the paternity test had come a bit too late for Thomas.
-The laws of the state of Oklahoma requires a man to question paternity within two-years, which wasn’t the case for Thomas.
-According to the law, the three-year old is now legally Thomas’s son and he has to continue paying his share of child-support to his cheating wife.
+But as it turns out, Thomas had ordered the paternity test a bit too late.
+The laws of the state of Oklahoma require a man to question paternity within two years, which wasn’t the case for Thomas.
+According to the law, the 3-year-old is now legally Thomas’s son and he has to continue paying child support to his cheating wife.

-Initially the Judge had ordered Thomas to take a second test, which he did.
+Initially, the judge had ordered Thomas to take a second test, which he did.
 The results came back the same.
-And the Judge had decided to rule in his favor.
-But after further reviewing the laws of the state, the Judge had a change of heart.
-He has now ordered Thomas to pay around 500 dollars every month in child support and an extra 15000 in back support plus interest.
+And the judge had decided to rule in his favor.
+But after further reviewing the laws of the state, the judge had a change of heart.
+He has now ordered Thomas to pay around $500 every month in child support and an extra $15,000 plus interest in back support.
 All this for a child that isn’t his own.

 Thomas spoke with News On 6 about how he felt about the decision.